asadsabir/World-Bank-Gini-Index/README.md

 ### Motivation

 Poverty and wealth inequality are significant global concerns that have far-reaching socio-economic implications.
-The causes, effects, and associations of income distributions in different countries are difficult to understand on a macro scale.
+The causes, effects, and associations of income distributions in different countries are difficult to understand on a macro-scale.
 By using data from the World Bank, this project aims to deepen that understanding and help inform both public opinion and policy.
 In this analysis, I mainly focused on health and education indicators.

 ### What is Gini Index?